City of Santa Fe ADA Policy and Grievance Procedure

 5) Prohibition of Retaliatory Acts

-A record of the formal action taken to a formal compliant will be kept by the ADA Coordinator for a minimum of three (3) years, and maintained as part of the records or official minutes at each level of the grievance process.
+The ADA Coordinator will keep a record of the formal action taken to a formal complaint for a minimum of three years and maintain it as part of the records or official minutes at each level of the grievance process.

 The ADA Coordinator will also report on the status of grievances to the Mayor's Committee on Disability.

 The ADA Coordinator maintains confidentiality with regard to complaints, consultations, mediations, and records unless disclosure is needed for the requirements of litigation, court proceedings, or the Inspection of Public Records Act ("IPRA").
 If the disclosure of information to another person is necessary to proceed with an investigation, the complainant or their designated representative will be advised first and consulted on whether and/or how to proceed.